guan4tou2/Python-GUI-libary/README.md

 # Python-GUI-libary
-this repository collated some python gui libary
+this repository collated some python gui package
+welcome anyone to add other package

 ## [Tkinter](https://docs.python.org/3/library/tkinter.html)
 The tkinter package (“Tk interface”) is the standard Python interface to the Tcl/Tk GUI toolkit.